shudhamsu1/laravel-crud/README.md

 Laravel is accessible, powerful, and provides tools required for large, robust applications.

-Features: User registration, log in, log out
+Features:- User registration, log in, log out
-          Profile Photo Upload (server-side resize & storage) You can only edit your own posts and not other people's posts Users can follow each other, chat and post their blogs
+          -Profile Photo Upload (server-side resize & storage) -You can only edit your own posts and not other people's posts
+         - Users can follow each other, chat and post their blogs